timhay68/secure-aws-config/README.md

 `@AwsSecret` has one required parameter: `secretName`, which should be set to the key to an entry in AWS Secrets Manager.

-The value for `secretName` is the key to an entry in the secret named by the `secure-config.secrets.secretName` property.
+The value for `secretName` is the key to an entry in the secret named by the `secure-aws-config.secrets.secretName` property.

 ### Providing AWS Credentials
 In order for the respective SDKs to be able to execute their API calls, credentials must be provided for a role or user with the correct permissions to do so.
-The two client builders in this project each require injection of an `AWSCredentialsProvider` bean, to provide those credentials.
+The two client builders in this project each require injection of an `AwsCredentialsProvider` bean, to provide those credentials.

-Assuming applications using the features of this project will ultimately be deployed to an EC2 server in AWS, a default `AWSCredentialsProvider` bean is provided, which is auto-configured by `AWSSecureConfigConfiguration` in the fashion of a Spring Boot Starter.
-If your application provides an alternative `AWSCredentialsProvider` bean, the default one will 'back off'.
+Assuming applications using the features of this project will ultimately be deployed to an EC2 server in AWS, a default `AwsCredentialsProvider` bean is provided, which is auto-configured by `AWSSecureConfigConfiguration` in the fashion of a Spring Boot Starter.
+If your application provides an alternative `AwsCredentialsProvider` bean, the default one will 'back off'.

-It is very useful to be able to provide your own `AWSCredentialsProvider` bean, for example, when running your application locally on your own development workstation, in which case you may wish to provide a `ProfileCredentialsProvider` bean.
+It is very useful to be able to provide your own `AwsCredentialsProvider` bean, for example, when running your application locally on your own development workstation, in which case you may wish to provide a `ProfileCredentialsProvider` bean.